-Mizmar/Zurna (or how to annoy your neighbours) - Phil Carroll - 1 x 1.5 hour session - OPEN LEVEL
+Mizmar/Zurna (or how to annoy your neighbours) - Phil Carroll - 2 sessions - OPEN LEVEL

 BYO instruments.
 Discussion and practice of instruments, reeds and techniques.
 May involve walking long distances from other humans.

-Persian Ney - Cieavash Arean - 1 x 1.5 hour session - OPEN LEVEL
+Persian Ney - Cieavash Arean - 1 session - OPEN LEVEL

 Learn the basics for playing the Persian Ney, including an introduction to some of the persian scales.
 More advanced technique will also be taught depending on the skill level of the students.